pluralsight/guides/draft/ruby-ruby-on-rails/instant-delivery-store-using-ruby-on-rails-stripe-and-uberrush-api/article.md

 ![description](https://raw.githubusercontent.com/pluralsight/guides/master/images/b5d66215-1293-4db2-af71-0007db065abe.24)

+Awesome, we have got a quote!

 In a production application, you should calculate a target time and round-up to account for traffic and other potential time delays.
-[UberRUSH's design guidelines](https://d1a3f4spazzrp4.cloudfront.net/uberex/UberRUSH_API_guidelines_v2.pdf) has a much more detailed work-flow.
+[UberRUSH's design guidelines](https://d1a3f4spazzrp4.cloudfront.net/uberex/UberRUSH_API_guidelines_v2.pdf) have a much more detailed work-flow.
 This tutorial is just to cover the basics.

+In the next section, we are going to add Stripe, create a sandbox UberRUSH delivery (instead of just a quote) and simulate the checkout process.

+---

+### Stripe and Checkout